opensearch-project/project-website/_posts/2023-04-10-opensource-perf.markdown

 Observations on the driver event loop:

--   Calls to the SPI make it easy to notice a CF issue.
+-   We spend a huge amount of resources doing SPI calls in order to locate the JSON parser implementation.
 It not only eats CPU/heap allocations but it also blocks the HTTP event loop, which can be catastrophic (the James app is not OpenSearch heavy so that is not a big issue to me).
 -   Unsurprisingly JSON parsing takes 11% of the driver's CPU and 24% of heap allocation.
 -   Event loop busyness (pushing stuff to the kernel network stack, SSL) takes around 60% of the event loop CPU, 25% of heap allocations, which again feels normal to me.
 -   2.3% of the event loop CPU is our binding to Reactor reactive library, which, again is normal: converting futures and enqueuing tasks takes time.